 Sweating is necessary to control your body temperature and on average, we lose over a litre of sweat a day.
 Hyperhidrosis is the excessive production of sweat and this affects around 1% of the population.
-Botox injections can be effective treatment for Hyperhidrosis and work by disabling the apocrine glands to stop them producing and secreting sweat from the body.
+Botox injections can be an effective treatment for Hyperhidrosis and work by disabling the apocrine glands to stop them producing and secreting sweat from the body.
 This simple treatment can have life-changing results for those who suffer from excessive sweating.

 Excessive Sweating (Hyperhidrosis) is effective for treating: